luxfi/docs/docs/tooling/plugin-manager.md

 ---
 tags: [Tooling]
-description: Lux Plugin Manager is a command-line tool to manage virtual machines binaries on existing LuxGo instances.
+description: Lux Plugin Manager is a command-line tool to manage virtual machines binaries on existing Luxd instances.
 It enables to add/remove nodes to Subnets, upgrade the VM plugin binaries as new versions get released to the plugin repository.
 pagination_label: Lux Plugin Manager
 ---
 # Lux Plugin Manager

-Lux Plugin Manager (**APM**) is a command-line tool to manage virtual machines binaries on existing LuxGo instances.
+Lux Plugin Manager (**APM**) is a command-line tool to manage virtual machines binaries on existing Luxd instances.
 It enables to add/remove nodes to Subnets, upgrade the VM plugin binaries as new versions get released to the plugin repository.